Smog: Areas affected

+Asia

-Delhi, India
+India

 For the past few years, cities in northern India have been covered in a thick layer of winter smog.
-The situation has turned quite drastic in the National Capital, Delhi.
-This smog is caused by the collection of Particulate Matter (a very fine type of dust and toxic gases) in the air due to stagnant movement of air during winters.
+The situation has turned quite drastic in the national capital, Delhi.
+This smog is caused by the collection of particulate matter (a very fine type of dust and toxic gases) in the air due to stagnant movement of air during winters.
+Moreover, during the post-monsoon to winter transition, air quality in the Indo-Gangetic Plain (IGP) worsens significantly due to shifts in weather patterns, such as changes in wind, temperature, and boundary layer mixing.
+The impact of emissions from both biomass burning and urban activities has intensified, leading to a rise in aerosols mainly particulate matters.
+The nearby Himalayan region is also affected, where mountainous topography trap air pollutants and increase the air quality issues specifically in northern India.

 Delhi is the most polluted city in the world and according to one estimate, air pollution causes the death of about 10,500 people in Delhi every year.
 During 2013–14, peak levels of fine particulate matter (PM) in Delhi increased by about 44%, primarily due to high vehicular and industrial emissions, construction work and crop burning in adjoining states.
 Delhi has the highest level of the airborne particulate matter, PM2.5 considered most harmful to health, with 153 micrograms.
 Rising air pollution level has significantly increased lung-related ailments (especially asthma and lung cancer) among Delhi's children and women.
 The dense smog in Delhi during winter season results in major air and rail traffic disruptions every year.
 According to Indian meteorologists, the average maximum temperature in Delhi during winters has declined notably since 1998 due to rising air pollution.